What’s a credit limit?

 A higher credit limit gives you more flexibility when it comes to using your account.
 But it can also make it easy to overspend and rack up more debt.

-A low credit limit can stop you from spending beyond your means but if you use up most of your credit limit on large purchases, your spending could negatively affect your credit score.
+A low credit limit can stop you from spending beyond your means.
+But if you use up most of your credit limit on large purchases, your spending could negatively affect your credit score.
 As a rule of thumb, don’t spend more than 30% of your credit limit.

-Whether you have a higher or lower credit limit, you should use your credit card responsibly.
+Whether you have a higher or lower credit limit, use your credit card responsibly.
 Don’t spend more than you can afford to pay, pay off the whole balance in full by the payment due date and don’t skip payments.

 Apply for a credit card with CIBC

 From travel reward cards to cash back cards and everything in between, we have options for everyone.
-Find the best CIBC credit card for you.